 Advantages of silk fabric

 Although China maintained a monopoly on the silk trade for thousands of years, with advances in textile technology silk fabric US made and worldwide is highly available.
-You can find a variety of silk fabric online with the option to choose printed silk fabric or plain fabric.
+You can find a variety of silk fabric online with the option to choose custom printed silk fabric or plain fabric.

 Silk also blends seamlessly with other fabrics and takes color very well.
 Sewers and dressmakers enjoy creating with silk as it is easy to work with.

 In contrast to its delicate appearance, one of the most surprising advantages of silk fabric is that it is actually strong as well as robust and is known to be the strongest natural fiber available.